apache/struts-site/source/submitting-patches.md

 your fork and branch to compare the differences with Apache Struts develop branch.

 Finally hit `Create Pull Request` button and you are done!

+### How to merge Pull Requests

+This section is for committers only who want to merge incoming Pull Requests.
+Please remember that the repo at GitHub is read-only, we (committers) have limited rights to it.

+To merge PR please add GitHub as a new remote to your local copy

+    git remote add github git@github.com:apache/struts.git

+then you can fetch the PR localy and put it under a branch

+    git fetch github pull/28/head:some-branch

+where

+ - `github` is remote name
+ - `28` is Pull Request id (https://github.com/apache/struts/pull/28)
+ - `some-branch` local branch name, it can be the same as used to create the PR

+now you can switch to this branch and test, review it

+    git checkout some-branch

+after reviewing, switch back to the `develop` branch and merge

+    git checkout develop
+    git merge some-branch -m "WW-XXXX Merges #28 which resolves ..."

+using `-m` you can define your own merge message, it's a good way to link merge commit with ticket in JIRA

+    git branch -d some-branch

+remove the branch as it isn't needed anymore

+    git push

+after pushing changes, `asfbot` will close the PR at GitHub.

 ## Further reading